KellynCodes/Blog/clm8b5joc000409leh7cuefkk.md

 * `comlink`: A tiny library for RPC over `postMessage`.

 With this comprehensive guide, you are equipped to leverage the power of Web Workers in your Angular applications.
-Happy coding!

 Summary